peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 A text string.

+### ToShortestString

+    public string ToShortestString(
+        PeterO.Numbers.EContext ctx);

+Returns a string representation of this number's value after rounding to the given precision.
+If the number after rounding is neither infinity nor NaN, returns the shortest decimal form (in terms of nonzero decimal digits) of this number's value that results in the rounded number after the decimal form is converted to binary floating-point format.

+<b>Parameters:</b>

+ * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the rounded number.
+If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null.
+If this parameter is null or defines no maximum precision, returns the same value as the ToString() method.

+<b>Returns:</b>

+Shortest decimal form of this number's value for the given arithmetic context.
+The text string will be in exponential notation if the number's first nonzero decimal digit is more than five digits after the decimal point, or if the number's exponent is greater than 0 and its value is 10,000,000 or greater.

 ### ToSingle

     public float ToSingle();

-Converts this value to a 32-bit floating-point number.
+Converts this value to its closest equivalent as 32-bit floating-point number.
 The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 32-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
 Then the next highest bit of the mantissa is cleared for a quiet NaN, and set for a signaling NaN.
 Then the other bits of the mantissa are set to the lowest bits of this object's unsigned mantissa.

 <b>Returns:</b>